 A: Upon request, all current Department of Defense (DoD) contractors will be provided a PIN to enter their IR&D project data into the Marketplace.
 Go to https://www.defenseinnovationmarketplace.mil/input/requestpin.htm to request your unique PIN.

 Q: What methods are available to upload our IR&D project data?

 A: Organizations can enter their IR&D data in one of two ways:

 1) Individual Project via online submission: follow the prompts on the Marketplace to enter individual project data;

 2)Multiple Projects via XML upload: follow the information provided on the Marketplace to enter many projects via XML/Batch;

-An overview of the new input fields and the three IR&D project delivery options is provided at http://defenseinnovationmarketplace.mil/industry.html.
+An overview of the new input fields and the two IR&D project delivery options is provided at http://defenseinnovationmarketplace.mil/industry.html.

 Q: What are the security safeguards that have been put in place to protect firms' data?